Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Yes, you may be able to sue a bar for kicking you out because of your race, religion, sex, disability, national origin, or other protected group.
+You may indeed be able to sue a bar for kicking you out because of your race, religion, sex, disability, national origin, or other protected group.
 Those subjected to such discrimination may have legal grounds to sue and seek remedies such as injunctive relief or punitive damages.
-But bars can legally kick you out for almost any other reason, including being obnoxious or overly intoxicated.
+Bars can legally kick you out for almost any other reason, including being obnoxious or overly intoxicated.

 You have no idea what a “Proddy” is, so you ask the bartender as he’s refilling your drink.
 The bartender smirks and tells you that a “Proddy” is a Protestant.